jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 Default host name resolution from the other SOCKS5 server OCCURS ONLY...

 -   ...under the CONNECT request when the target-facing socket makes an extemporaneous outbound connection.
+No preparation before connecting is made.
-Preparation is omitted for the target-facing socket.
-Such preparation includes applying the specified socket settings for the target-facing socket, resolving the target host name before connecting, and setting the specified timeout in milliseconds on waiting for the target-facing socket to connect.
+Such preparation includes applying the specified socket settings for the target-facing socket, resolving the target host name, and setting the specified timeout in milliseconds on waiting for the target-facing socket to connect.
 The host resolver is not used in resolving the target host name.
 When the target-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server and not through the local system.

 Default host name resolution from the other SOCKS5 server DOES NOT OCCUR...

 -   ...under the CONNECT request when the target-facing socket makes a prepared outbound connection.
-Preparation for the target-facing socket includes resolving the target host name before connecting.
+Preparation before connecting is enabled by setting the setting `socks5.onConnectRequest.prepareTargetFacingSocket` to `true`.
+Such preparation includes applying the specified socket settings for the target-facing socket, resolving the target host name, and setting the specified timeout in milliseconds on waiting for the target-facing socket to connect.
 The host resolver is used in resolving the target host name.
 Because of its default functionality, the host resolver resolves the target host name through the local system.
 -   ...under the BIND request when resolving the binding host name for the listen socket.
 The host resolver is used in resolving the binding host name for the listen socket.
 Because of its default functionality, the host resolver